Why I’m Not A Vegan

 For this reason, I have reduced my family’s overall meat consumption.
 I buy meat from local farmers who practice traditional and humane animal husbandry.
 I can see myself eating meat just a few times a year after my children are grown and I’m no longer cooking for a family.

 On the other hand, I don’t feel any guilt over drinking milk from happy, pastured cows, eating the eggs of healthy, pastured chickens, and consuming the meat and fat of animals who are treated well and cherished like the noble beings they are while they are living.

 I Don’t Hate Vegans.
 I Admire Vegans.

 I think that most vegans have their hearts in the right place.
 All of the vegans I know are loving, caring individuals who believe that they’re on the right path when it comes to health.
 In fact, I admire their against-the-grain way of thinking.
 Anyone who challenges the status quo, has my respect, even if we disagree.

 I echo others in the real food movement who advise vegans to follow their spiritual beliefs about veganism, but not during child-bearing years and not before the body and brain have finished developing.

-In conclusion, I can get behind the moral and ethical objections to eating meat that vegans use to support their position.
-I understand that the killing of peaceful animals for meat seems, well, cruel.
-I don’t share that belief, but I understand and respect it.
-I do not respect the belief that veganism–especially raw veganism is healthy for omnivores.
 In the end, we all have to make the best decisions we can based on the information we have available.
-I am incredibly grateful for the work of Weston A. Price and others who have shown us not only what an optimally healthy person looks like, but what an optimally healthy person eats in order to stay that way and the role that animal products play in achieving optimal health.
+I’m incredibly grateful for the work of Weston A. Price and others who have shown us what an optimally healthy person looks like and what an optimally healthy person eats in order to stay that way – and the role that animal products play in achieving optimal health.